Daily English Conversation Practice

 Sam: Hey Taylor!
 That’s a great question.
 I’d say it’s learning how to manage stress.
 It’s something I really struggled with before.

-See also English Conversations About Expat Life
+See also Spoken English Conversations on A Train Journey

 Taylor: Oh, that’s a good one.
 What kind of things did you try to manage stress?